 Student complaints may be of an academic nature including instructional methodology, grading, testing, assignments, or the like.

-The following procedure is not for formal student complaints seeking resolution through academic appeals.
-Please refer to the HLGU Student Handbook for appeal processes.
+The following procedure is not for formal student complaints seeking resolution through the university academic appeals.
+Please refer to the HLGU Academic Catalog for academic appeal processes.

 Non-Academic Student Complaints